Image Matching by Bare Homography: Conclusion and Future Work

 \subsection{Slime}

 This paper proposes Slime, a handcrafted image matching framework exploiting only local and global raw planar constraints to progressively expand and filter matches.
 Slime presents some similarities with AdaLAM.
 In particular, they both proceed by aggregating local cluster of matches, subject respectively to planar and affine constraints.
-Nevertheless, according to the evaluation, Slime initialization is more robust than that of AdaLAM and leads to less failure cases.
+Nevertheless, Slime initialization is more robust than that of AdaLAM and leads to less failure cases.

-Slime greatly improves the coverage and the robustness of the base Hz$^+$, presenting better rough matches.
-However, according to the evaluation their accuracy levels are comparable since Slime does not refine the original Hz$^+$ keypoint localization.
-If the keypoint pixel localization is accurate, only a limited number of matches are required to get the planar homography or the fundamental matrix, which is the SuperGlue strategy.
-Future work will investigate solutions to this problem, for instance by using local patches around the rough estimated matched keypoints as a template matching.
+Slime greatly improves the coverage of Hz$^+$ and its ability to get robust matches in complex scenes.
+However, as rough matches are included, in non-complex scenes the level of noise in the pose estimation can slightly increase.
+After all, if the keypoint pixel localization is accurate, only a limited number of matches are required to get the scene configuration, which is the SuperGlue strategy.
+Future work will investigate solutions to this problem introducing keypoint refinement within Slime, as the strategy recently presented in~\cite{miho}.

-Under the above point of view, Slime can be associated to the coarse level of LoFTR, and shows that it is still possible to provide an explainable handcrafted solution to the matching problem.
-It is not a case that Slime and LoFTR can have similar failure cases on fake planes caused by repeated patterns.
-Future research will focus on finding solutions to avoid issues when repeated and similar patterns exist on the scene, for instance by preferring the widest cluster of planar matches among the other overlapping clusters of matches.
+In the light of this, Slime can be associated to the coarse level of LoFTR, and shows that it is still possible to provide an explainable handcrafted solution to the matching problem.
+It is not a case that Slime and LoFTR can have similar failure cases on fake planes caused by repeated or similar patterns.
+Future research will focus on solutions to this kind of scenes.

-Another critical point that can be drawn out from the Slime analysis is that the pipeline must include a feedback system linking its different modules in order to improve the detected matches.
-Slime does this by progressively moving from local to global matching, while recent end-to-end deep image matching networks use attention and transformers.
-Incorporating the planar constraints and filtering strategies adopted by Slime into deep image matching can be a further future line of research.
+Slime framework analysis also shows that matching pipelines need a feedback system linking the different modules in order to improve the detected matches.
+Slime accomplishes this by progressively moving through its planar intermediate representation from local to global matching, while recent end-to-end deep image matching networks use attention and transformers.
+Incorporating the planar constraints and filtering strategies adopted by Slime into deep image matching can be a future line of research.